-All our activities: English lessons, English Language tests, and cultural events in English – support Finnbrit’s mission by offering opportunities to further one’s education and career; and collaborate and learn in a meaningful, inclusive way with people from diverse backgrounds.
+All these activities – English lessons, English Language tests and cultural events in English – support Finnbrit’s mission by offering opportunities to further one’s education and career, and to collaborate and learn in a meaningful, inclusive way with people from diverse backgrounds.

-We updated our values and mission in the spring of 2020, with an increased focus on diversity, inclusiveness, and lifelong learning; please see our values and mission below.
+Our values and mission were updated in spring 2020, with an increased focus on diversity, inclusiveness, and lifelong learning; please see our values and mission below.

 We are committed to inclusiveness, lifelong learning, and cultural enthusiasm.

 We promote diversity and inclusiveness by offering a wide range of social events, language learning opportunities, and examination services.

 We continue to arrange English Language lessons in the Helsinki area and online for individuals and companies.
 Our lessons help us fulfil our mission by providing opportunities for educational development in English.
 We are committed to teaching English in ways that will enable our students to collaborate in a meaningful way with people from diverse backgrounds.

 Our focus is on teaching English to adults who are already comfortable with their English skills and are looking for further development opportunities designed to stretch them in all areas of English communication.
 The key emphasis is on learning to interpret and use different styles of communication.